Spruce Mountain High School: 2012–2013

 Because splitting up a class after consolidation was deemed detrimental, the first consolidated eighth grade class was kept together and put at North Campus their ninth grade year, even though grades 10 through 12 were still separate.
 During this second school year, and throughout the consolidation process, multiple solutions were discussed for fully consolidating the High School.
 Among them was a five million dollar addition to North Campus, which was rejected by voters in May 2012.
-In November of 2012, voters approved an almost two million dollar renovation to North Campus and Spruce Mountain Middle School, including a connector between the two, in order to accommodate students from all three member towns.
+In November 2012, voters approved an almost two million dollar renovation to North Campus and Spruce Mountain Middle School, including a connector between the two, in order to accommodate students from all three member towns.

 2013-2014

 The renovation complete, Spruce Mountain High School opened for the first time as one school in the fall of 2013.